asteroidai/cookbook/x_bot/README.md

 The bot follows this process:
 1. Takes your prompt (e.g., "Write a tweet about AI")
 2. Uses the OpenAI API to generate an appropriate tweet
-3. Passes the tweet through automatic checks (length, content)
-4. Waits for human approval
+3. Waits for human approval
-5. Posts the approved tweet to X
+4. Posts the approved tweet to X

 ## Troubleshooting